Ok, I’ll be honest. I hate pumpkin spice.

 - Preheat the oven to 350°F.

-- In a high-speed blender, add sweetened condensed milk, evaporated milk, pumpkin purée, eggs, vanilla, pumpkin spice and salt.
+- Make sure all your ingredients are at room temperature.
+In a high-speed blender, add sweetened condensed milk, evaporated milk, pumpkin purée, eggs, vanilla, spices, and salt.
 Blend until smooth.
 Pour the milk mixture over the set caramel in the round pan.

 - Place the cake pan in a large roasting pan.
 Carefully fill the roasting pan with about 2 inches of hot water.

 - Bake the flan for 50-55 minutes or until the center is just set.
-If the outer rims look set but the middle jiggles when you gently shake the pan, the flan is done.
-You will be tempted to continue to bake it but then you run the risk of it getting a rubbery texture.
-Don’t do it!
+If the outer rims look set but the middle jiggles like Jello-O when you gently shake the pan, the flan is done.
+If it is watery meaning it is not jiggly but liquidy, continue to bake for 5-10 minutes until no longer liquidy.
+Remember jiggly is OK.
+It's what we want.
+Careful not to overbake or you run the risk of it getting a rubbery texture.
+The flan will continue to set as it cools and the rest of the 'setting' process will continue in the fridge.

 - Carefully remove the pan from the water bath and allow it to cool for 30 minutes at room temperature.
-Place it in the fridge for at least 4 hours or overnight so the flan can fully set.
+After 30 minutes, place the flan in the fridge for at least 4 hours or overnight so the flan can fully set.

 - Remove the pan from the fridge.
 Run a knife around the sides of the round pan to slightly loosen the flan.
 Place a large plate on top of the round pan and invert the pan (flip it over) so the flan transfers onto a large plate.
 Slice, serve, and enjoy!